-Where a person/s is unlawfully in possession of property (For example they handle stolen goods knowing or believing them to be stolen than he/she has dishonestly received the goods (or dishonestly undertakes or assists in their retention, removal and disposal) or for the benefit of another person is guilty of having Goods in custody.
+Where a person has unlawfully been in possession of property (for example they handle stolen goods knowing or believing them to be stolen), then he/she has dishonestly received the goods and has undertaken to dishonestly maintain their retention, removal or disposal for the benefit of another person.

 An offence of Goods in Custody is to be dealt with in the Local Court.

 The nature and elements of the offence of Goods in Custody were considered in the case of Brebner v Seager VLR 166 wherein it was held that the thing itself must be suspected of being stolen and not to be the proceeds of the stealing.

 Since unlawful possession (Goods in custody) is a criminal offence, the burden of proof lies on the Prosecution.